graphteon/narwhal/README.md

 # NARWHAL DB
-fast and scalable postgres database with rocksdb data store
+Embedded database with postgres API and backed by rocksDB